BomberFish/Limon/README.md

 ## Why not just inject [TrollStoreJitEnabler](https://github.com/Rednick16/TrollStoreJitEnabler)?

 I wanted a more integrated experience in general.
-I'll probably try that sometime while I wait for the original author to make the build dependencies public.
+I'll probably try that sometime while I wait for the original author to release build scripts for the dependencies.

 ## Building